How to Put Lights On a Christmas Tree

 A “strand” of lights is typically made from a few different wires that are braided together into a larger cord.
 To make the lights stick to the tree more permanently, pull the wires apart and slip tree branches through the newly-created gaps in the strand, causing the lights to get a little more stuck in the tree than they would be otherwise.

 You can also wrap the lights around branches or even hot glue them in places if you want to be sure they won’t come off any time soon.
-Next, you need to check out these stunning Christmas light displays.

 Step Back and Squint